illinois-stat528/stat528sp24/README.md

 ## Good Habits

+* attend class and bring a computer
- - pull my **stat528sp24** repo before class starts
+* obtain up-to-date materials from my **stat528sp24** repository before class starts
- - load in datasets and run the code in the notes before class starts
+* load in datasets and run the code in the notes before class starts
- - make sure that the notes compile
+* make sure that the notes compile
- - use your computer's terminal, it is less user-friendly but it is MUCH faster
+* use your computer's terminal, it is less user-friendly but it is MUCH faster
- - Stay centered and remember Hofstadter's Law, which describes the widely experienced difficulty of accurately estimating the time it will take to complete tasks of substantial complexity. **Hofstadter's Law**: It always takes longer than you expect, even when you take into account Hofstadter's Law.
+* Stay centered and remember Hofstadter's Law, which describes the widely experienced difficulty of accurately estimating the time it will take to complete tasks of substantial complexity. **Hofstadter's Law**: It always takes longer than you expect, even when you take into account Hofstadter's Law.

 ## Homework Hints

- - get a jump start on the homework, do not wait until the last minute
+* get a jump start on the homework, do not wait until the last minute
- - use caching when appropriate
+* use caching when appropriate
- - make sure that your assignment compiles when you complete a problem or stop working for the day
+* make sure that your assignment compiles when you complete a problem or stop working for the day
- - push often
+* push often
- - do not jeopardize the entire assignment over one problem
+* do not jeopardize the entire assignment over one problem

 # Course Syllabus